How to Use the STAR Method for Interview Questions

 Pro Tip: Some interview questions may not literally be questions at all, such as “Describe a time when…” They could still require a STAR response, though!

 Pro Tip: You can find specific descriptions of the recruitment processes of many companies online, especially if they’re corporations hiring large numbers of people.
 Try websites such as Glassdoor.
-There’s a pretty good chance of other jobseekers sharing the questions they heard during their job interviews.
+There’s a good chance of other jobseekers sharing the questions they heard during their interviews.

 Plus, a great cover letter that matches your resume will give you an advantage over other candidates.
 You can write it in our cover letter builder here.
 Here's what it may look like: